Skip to navigation Skip to content

 5

-Customers with an automatic PIT exemption are not included in the annual Parental Income Test (PIT) reviews.
+Customers with a PIT exemption are not included in the annual PIT reviews.
 See Youth Allowance (YA) and ABSTUDY annual Parental Income Test (PIT) reviews.

-AIC students, for whom ABA is being claimed and who have an automatic PIT exemption, are not included in the income review part of the applicant's End of Year circumstance review.
+AIC students, for whom ABA is being claimed and who have a PIT exemption, are not included in the income review part of the applicant's End of Year circumstance review.
 See Assistance for Isolated Children (AIC) End of Year (EOY) reviews.

 6

-An automatic review will be generated when parent/guardian or applicant's PIT exemption is no longer valid + Read more ...
+PIT review when PIT exemption ends + Read more ...

-Automatic reviews will be generated on the YA and ABSTUDY customer’s records when there is no base year parental income data on the NHI screen or Manage Parental Income (NHI) table in Process Direct.
+PIT reviews are generated on YA and ABSTUDY customer’s records when there is no base tax year parental income on the NHI screen or Manage Parental Income (NHI) table in Process Direct.
 A Manual Follow-up (MFU) will be generated for AIC applicants and will be allocated to staff to manually issue a Q999 letter.

-The parental income exemption can cease in the following circumstances:
+The PIT exemption can end in the following circumstances:

-• An Employment Income Review will apply when a dependent YA/ABY/AIC customer’s parent/guardian commences an employment nil rate period due to declaring income that precludes them from their payment, or their payment status changes to current zero rate (CZR) for reason PLS
+• An Employment Income Review will occur when a dependent YA/ABY/AIC customer’s parent/guardian commences an employment nil rate period, or their payment status changes to current zero rate (CZR) for reason PLS

-• A Parental Income Review Period will apply when a dependent YA/ABSTUDY/AIC customer’s parent(s)/guardian(s)'s payment ceases
+• A Parental Income Review will occur when a dependent YA/ABSTUDY/AIC customer’s parent(s)/guardian(s)'s payment ceases

 A 14 day review will be issued to YA and ABSTUDY customers.
 During this review, payments will continue at the rate previously paid.
 If the parental income details are not provided within 14 days, the YA payment will be cancelled.
 ABSTUDY and AIC payments will only continue to pay the non-means tested components.